Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 For example, to deduce that `AssignOnce` is stable, we have to ensure that `setValue` does not change the value after the first assignment.
-So verifying stability of arbitrary user-defined delegates would be hard for the compiler in practice.
+So verifying the stability of arbitrary user-defined delegates would be hard for the compiler in practice.
 This means the compiler would have to treat stability as a trusted assumption.

 Second, a delegated property read calls `getValue` method indirectly,